 Stay at a hotel that offers a pleasant eating area and a beautiful swimming pool.
 In the afternoon, relax at the hotel, which is situated on the banks of the Thamalakane River.

 Take a leisurely drive to our camp in the Khwai River area. enjoying wildlife viewing enroute.
-Due to the fact that none of Botswana's wildlife reserves are fenced, game can move freely between wilderness areas.
-This region's diversity of wildlife is astounding and has been rated as one of the best game viewing areas in the world.
+Due to the fact that none of Botswana's wildlife reserves are fenced, wildlife can move freely between wilderness areas.
+This region's diversity of wildlife is astounding and has been rated as one of the best wildlife viewing areas in the world.

 Our lodge boasts a majestic dining and lounge area leading onto a viewing deck over the bushveldt.
 Enjoy spectacular sunsets over sundowners from the quaint bar or from the deck of your comfort en-suite tent.

-Embark early on an open vehicle game drive in Moremi and surrounding concession areas.
-Break for lunch before continuing on with the game drive.
+Embark early on an open vehicle wildlife safari drive in Moremi and surrounding concession areas.
+Break for lunch before continuing on with the wildlife safari drive.
 Return to camp in the afternoon with time to relax at the comfortable tented camp.

 In the early afternoon, head south towards the Ghoha Hills and the Savuti area.
-Enjoy game viewing along the hills and at the surrounding waterholes.
+Enjoy wildlife viewing along the hills and at the surrounding waterholes.

 At Ghoha Hills Savuti Camp, meru tents have been placed on platforms on the hills overlooking Chobe National Park.
 The tents are spacious and include an en-suite.
 The guest area consists of an intimate lounge, bar, and dining area overlooking the Ghoha Hills.